 - Remove the default data processing limit.
 Edit /opt/splunkforwarder/etc/system/local/limits.conf and add the following lines.Note that given the volume of data that Zeek generates, the forwarder may never process all log data if the default limit is not removed.

 [thruput] maxKBps = 0 # means unlimited

 - Edit /opt/splunkforwarder/etc/system/local/inputs.conf to monitor desired Zeek logs.
 An example inputs.conf is below but may or may not include the logs you wish to ingest.
 Note that the index and sourcetype fields are leveraging the “zeek” naming scheme to match the “zeek” index we created in Splunk.
-Additionally, the sourcetypes are prefixed with corelight_ as this is what the Corelight For Splunk app expects.
+If you intend to use the Corelight For Splunk app, you’ll want to replace the “zeek” sourcetype prefix with “corelight” as this is what the app is expecting (e.g. replace “zeek_conn” with “corelight_conn”).
 Modify the index and sourcetype configurations to your needs.